scanoss/crypto_algorithms_open_dataset/docs_crypto_algorithms/FAQ_crypto_algorithms.md

 ### What is the governance model of the project?

 Until the donation to a vendor neutral organization is done, the project is a company driven project where contributing to it is extremely easy, as in any other open source or open data project created and maintained by SCANOSS.

-## About the cryptography cryptography algorithms

-### Who do you expect to use this set of definitions?

-### Am I required to use the definitions?

-### Are these definitions related with published algorithms with open source implementations only or can I use it with other algorithms and implementations?